Thabang019/InsightBlog/README.md

 User Guide

 User Registration
-1. Accessing the Registration Page To begin using the blog platform, users can navigate to the registration page by clicking on the "Register" link in the top navigation bar.
+1. Accessing the Registration Page
+-   To begin using the blog platform, users can navigate to the registration page by clicking on the "Register" link in the top navigation bar.
-2. Filling Out the Registration Form
+3. Filling Out the Registration Form
-•	In the registration form, users need to provide their full name, email address and password.
-•	Once all required fields are filled out, users can click the "Register" button to submit the form.
+-	In the registration form, users need to provide their full name, email address and password.Once all required fields are filled out, users can click the "Register" button to submit the form.
-3. Validation and Confirmation
+4. Validation and Confirmation
-•	The system validates the form to ensure that the email address provided is unique and the password meets the necessary security criteria.
-•	Upon successful validation, users receive a confirmation email indicating that their registration was successful including confirmation link.
+-	The system validates the form to ensure that the email address provided is unique and the password meets the necessary security criteria.
+Upon successful validation, users receive a confirmation email indicating that their registration was successful including confirmation link.
-4. Logging In
+5. Logging In
-•	Registered users can login using their register email address and password to access their account.
+-	Registered users can login using their register email address and password to access their account.
-5. Password Recovery
+6. Password Recovery
-•	If users forget their password, they should use the "Forgot Password" link on the login page to initiate the password recovery process.
+-	If users forget their password, they should use the "Forgot Password" link on the login page to initiate the password recovery process.

 Using the Blog Platform
 1. Accessing the Blog Dashboard
-•	Upon logging in, users are directed to the blog dashboard where they can create, browse blog posts.
+-	Upon logging in, users are directed to the blog dashboard where they can create, browse blog posts.
 2. Creating a Blog Post
-•	To create a new blog post, users can click on the "Create Post" button, which will open a form for adding the post title, content.
+-	To create a new blog post, users can click on the "Create Post" button, which will open a form for adding the post title, content.
 3. Editing and Deleting Posts
-•	Author(admin) can view a list of their existing blog posts and have the option to edit or delete any of them as needed.
+-   Author(admin) can view a list of their existing blog posts and have the option to edit or delete any of them as needed.
 4. Viewing and Commenting on Posts
-•	Reader and author(admin) can browse through published posts, read them, and leave comments to engage in discussions with other readers or the author.
+-	Reader and author(admin) can browse through published posts, read them, and leave comments to engage in discussions with other readers or the author.
 5. Managing Comments
-•	For readers and admin, there is only one option to manage comments, deleting them.
+-	For readers and admin, there is only one option to manage comments, deleting them.
 6. User Roles and Permissions
 •	The blog platform has two user roles (admin and reader) with varying permissions for managing content.